Industrial monitoring system (IEC 61508, SIL 2)

 On this page, we explore the design of part of a fire and gas monitoring system for use in an industrial setting.

-This design is to be developed in compliance with IEC 61508 (SIL 2).
+This system is to be developed in compliance with IEC 61508 (SIL 2).

 TT software architectures